Keerthisekar03/Deep-Learning-for-Comment-Toxicity-Detection/README.md

 ## 📌 Project Overview

 This project is a **Deep Learning-based NLP application** designed to automatically detect toxic comments from user-generated text.
+This is addresses the challenge of toxic behavior in online communities by using Deep Learning to detect and flag harassment, hate speech, and offensive language in real-time.
+Built with Python and TensorFlow, the system classifies comments into six distinct toxicity categories, providing platform moderators with an automated tool for healthier discourse.

 Toxic comments include: